Placenta Encapsulation – FAQ

 Can I use capsules if I have GBS+?

-It depends on preparation method.
-NOT ALL ENCAPSULATION PROVIDERS USE SAME SAFETY STANDARDS.
-I am trained to prepare placenta into capsule form using a Traditional Chinese Medicine (TCM) method on file with the FDA; a method that addresses the issue of bacterial pathogens like group B strep.
+It depends on the preparation method used because not all Encapsulation Specialist’s use the same safety standards.
+GBS+ is not typically an issue for placenta encapsulation when the placenta is properly prepared using a cooked method.
+Never ingest a GBS+ placenta that has been prepared “raw”.
+I am trained to use a Traditional Chinese Medicine (TCM) method that is on file with the FDA; a method that addresses the issue of bacterial pathogens like group B strep.
 I have safely prepared capsules for GBS+ moms since 2011.
 Read more…

 How does this work?